Noble Capital Markets lifts Ocugen Inc. [OCGN] price estimate. Who else is bullish?

-Dr. Shankar Musunuri, Chairman, CEO, and Co-Founder will present virtually at Citi’s conference and Sanjay Subramanian, CFO and Head of Corporate Development will present virtually at H.C.
-Wainwright.
-Both will provide updates on COVAXIN™, the investigational COVID-19 vaccine which the company is co-developing with Bharat Biotech for the U.S. and Canadian markets.
-They will also present information about Ocugen’s breakthrough modifier gene therapy platform, which has generated product candidates that are expected to enter Phase 1/2a clinical trials in ophthalmic disease states over the next 18 months.

-Ocugen Inc. stock has also gained 0.55% of its value over the past 7 days.
-However, OCGN stock has declined by -27.91% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -16.74% and gained 299.45% year-on date.

-The market cap for OCGN stock reached $1.50 billion, with 195.57 million shares outstanding and 193.90 million shares in the current float.
-Compared to the average trading volume of 23.30M shares, OCGN reached a trading volume of 5296112 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 19.18M shares, OCGN reached a trading volume of 76651658 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for OCGN shares is $7.90 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on OCGN stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.